thessjacob/dev_tool/README.md

 git clone git@github.com:thessjacob/dev_tool.git
 ```

-Once it's downloaded, you'll need to make changes to one specific variable, which can be found in terraform/terraform.tfvars.
+Once it's downloaded, you'll need to make changes to two specific variables.

+The first can be found in terraform/terraform.tfvars.
 The ip address you add should be your external address, as that is what will need to be accepted by the AWS security groups.
 ```
 vim terraform/terraform.tfvars